-License plate styles (explained)
+License plate styles

-A license plate style is a set of characteristics of a license plate, including the:
+A license plate style is a set of characteristics of a license plate.
+These characteristics include:

-- Plate size and shape
+- The plate size and shape

-- Text format and font
+- The text format and font

-- Colors
+- · The colors

-- Type of vehicle that the license plate is used on
+- The type of vehicle that the license plate is used on.